Gujaratigirl/SQL-Challenge/README.md

 With simple code I was able to pull only pertinent data from the tables and leave out redundent and unnecessary data.

 Is excersice was a great introduction to Sql and PGAdmin.

+I was not able to work on this project over the week therefore I do not have a lot of commits for this project.